Rongronggg9/RSS-to-Telegram-Bot/README.md

     - Automatically determine whether the title of the RSS feed is auto-filled, if so, omit the title (customizable)
     - Automatically show the author-name (customizable)
     - Automatically split too-long messages
-        - If configured Telegraph, the message will be sent via Telegraph (customizable)
+    - Messages can be sent as Telegraph posts (customizable)
+      - Most images and videos will be uploaded to Telegraph, so that Instant View will load rapidly
 - [Various customizable formatting settings](docs/formatting-settings.md)
     - Hashtags, custom title, etc.
 - Individual proxy settings for Telegram and RSS feeds